CiscoDevNet/ConfigMyApp/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Describe**
-A clear and concise description of what the bug is.
+A concise description of what the bug is.

 **To Reproduce**
-How to reproduce the behavior - runtime flags used, env. variable values etc.
+Command and runtime flags used, env. variable values etc.

 **Console output or error log**
 If applicable, add screenshots or logs to help explain your problem.